elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-08-25-cs3103-lecture-3-ip-options-icmp.md

 4) ICMP error messages will not be for a datagram whose source address is not a single host, 0.0.0.0, 127.X.X.X , broadcast or multicast add. why?
 > If source is any of those, it not meaningful
 >
-> - Broadcast/multicast: Not meaningfukl
+> - Broadcast/multicast: Not meaningful
 > - 0.0.0.0 : for starting out

 ![CS3103-3-19.PNG]({{site.baseurl}}/img/CS3103-3-19.PNG)